-To start with, if an existing project is active - as indicated by the project name appearing in the title bar of the Visual C++ 2005 main window - you can select Close Solution from the File menu.
+To start with, if an existing project is active - as indicated by the project name's appearing in the title bar of the Visual C++ 2010 main window - you can select Close Solution from the File menu.
 Alternatively, you can create a new project and have the current solution closed automatically.

-To create the Windows program select New > Project from the File menu or press Ctrl+Shift+N; then choose the project type as MFC and select MFC Application as the project template.
-You can then enter the project name as Ex1\04 as shown in Figure 1-21.

-When you click the OK button, the MFC Application Wizard dialog box is displayed.
+To create the Windows program, select New ⇔ Project from the File menu or press Ctrl+Shift+N; then set the project type as MFC, and select MFC Application as the project template.
+You can then enter the project name as Ex1_04.
+When you click OK the MFC Application Wizard dialog box is displayed.
 The dialog box has a range of options that let you choose which features you'd like to have included in your application.
-These are identified by the items in the list on the right of the dialog box, as Figure 1-22 shows.
-You'll get to use many of these in examples later on.
+These are identified by the items in the list on the left of the dialog box.